-The purpose of this step is to gather base line information in order to be able to describe the autonomous development which serves as a reference situation or alternative
+The purpose of this step is to gather base line information in order to be able to describe the autonomous development which serves as a reference situation or alternative.

-The following information on the present situation is necessary for a comparative assessment of the costs and benefits of the proposed and other alternatives:
+The following information on the present situation is necessary for a comparative assessment of the costs and benefits of the proposed dam's project and other alternatives:

 - Water balance for the entire river basin.
-Therefore information is required on precipitation, discharges, actual evapotranspiration per land use, export from basin.
+Information is required on precipitation, discharges, actual evapotranspiration per land use, export from basin.
 The spatial distribution of precipitation and actual evapotranspiration of the river basin can be quantified through the use of satellite remote sensing.
 Discharges have to be measured in the wadi.
-Upon calibration of the water balance for one (hydrological) year, trends in water balance components can be determined by using satellite images of previous years; - Water balance for the part of the river basin upstream of the proposed dam site.
-The basin of wadi Bana is one of the largest in the Southern highlands.
-The basin part upstream of the proposed dam site is considerable and densely populated and used for agriculture.
-Autonomous and planned developments that may influence the water balance and sediment flow might have a significant influence on the water discharge at the proposed dam site.
-Two scenarios on expected change in water discharge (one with minimum and one with maximum change in discharge) could be described for a period of 10 years. - Water balance for the part of the river basin downstream of the proposed dam site. - Water use and water consumption for each of the identified stakeholders (water users) as listed in section 4.4 b. - The existing draft basin plan for Tuban Abyan delta provides a part of this type of information for the down stream part of wadi Bana.
+Upon calibration of the water balance for one (hydrological) year, trends in water balance components can be determined by using satellite images of previous years. - Water balance for the part of the river basin upstream of the proposed dam site.
+For the upstream part planned interventions and autonomous developments should be considered as far as they influence the water balance and erosion Two scenarios on expected change in water discharge (one with minimum and one with maximum change in discharge) could be described for a period of 10 years. - Water balance for the part of the river basin downstream of the proposed dam site. - Water use and water consumption for each of the identified stakeholders (water users) as listed in section 4.4 b.

+The existing draft basin plan for Tuban - Abyan delta provides a part of this type of information for the down stream part of Wadi Hassan.